ept-team/equinor-ctf-2022/writeups/Pwn/cantc/coldboots/README.md

 $
 ```

-Seems like a service that echo what we type.
+Seems like a service that echoes what we type.
 Then it exits.

 I tried looking for printf vuln.